sebasgnb/RAD-IO/README.md

 # RAD-IO
-A raspberry pi internet radio, with steppermotor 28BYJ-48 with uln2003 driver.
-Two potentiometers with mcp3008.
-Also updates both on mqtt to broker hosted on Ubuntu vm (Azure) and via htpp (post) to uBeac.
-Has web interface to control the radio.
+A raspberry pi internet radio player (onboard audio), with steppermotor 28BYJ-48 with uln2003 driver(3D printed wheel to show what # of channel).
+Two potentiometers with mcp3008 (control volume and channel).
+Also updates both on mqtt to broker hosted on Ubuntu vm (Azure) and via htpp (post) to uBeac (written with node-red).
+Has web interface (node-red) to control the radio.
 Also a Nokia 5110 lcd display to show channel and volume.
 # Youtube showcase:
 https://youtu.be/R3yHuk3rS5M
 ## Message me if you have a question